AdityaChimankar/Python_learning_1/README.md

-# CoreJava
+# Python Basic
-Core Java  training
+For Nobe